XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ### Requirements for Receiving from RCL ###

-In addition to the [requirements for sending into Ripple](#requirements-for-sending-to-rcl), there are several prerequisites that ACME must meet in order to process payments coming from Ripple:
+In addition to the [requirements for sending into Ripple](#requirements-for-sending-to-rcl), there are several prerequisites that ACME must meet to process payments coming from Ripple:

 - ACME must monitor its Ripple addresses for incoming payments.
 - ACME must know which user to credit in its system of record for the incoming payments.